WoodyLinwc/pixel-fish-miner/pixel-fish-miner/AI_README.md

 - **Narwhal Spawning**: During Rainbow weather, standard random spawning excludes Narwhal; it only spawns via timed injection (10s intervals)
 - **Migration Event**: Pacific Saury, Mullet, Anchovy, King Saury, King Mullet, and King Anchovy only spawn during 30-second migration events.
 All 6 IDs are centralised in `MIGRATION_FISH_IDS` in `utils/spawning/fish.ts`.
 A 20-second warning phase (`migrationPending`) precedes each migration.
 When active migration starts, ALL existing fish (except static decorations) are cleared and only migration fish spawn.
 Auto-triggers 5 minutes after game load. **Bug fixed**: `lastMigrationTime` was initialized to `0`, causing the `lastMigrationTime > 0` guard to permanently block migration on fresh installs — fixed by seeding to `Date.now()` on load.
 - **King Migration Fish**: King Saury, King Mullet, King Anchovy are Rare-weight entries that only appear in the migration pool.
 They use the same body art as their normal counterparts with a `drawCrown(ctx, topY, crownW, offsetX)` polygon crown drawn above the head (right side).
 Speeds are 5.5–7.0 — King Anchovy (7.0) is the fastest entity in the game.
-- **Ghost Fish Unlock**: Phantom Perch, Spectral Sardine, and Ghost Squid only spawn after purchasing Kraken pet.
-Filtered in `getWeightedFishType` via `unlockedFish` check
+- **Ghost Fish Unlock**: Phantom Perch, Spectral Sardine, and Ghost Squid are filtered in `getWeightedFishType` via `unlockedFish.includes(f.id)`.
+- **Costume-Unlocked Fish**: Milkfish, Amberjack, Blobfish, Tarpon, Mahi-Mahi, and Nautilus only spawn if the player owns a specific costume (Sailor Boy, Sushi Master, Diver, Lifeguard, Sea Captain, Marine Scientist respectively).
+This uses a different, ownership-based mechanism than Ghost Fish: `gameState.unlockedCostumes` → `App.tsx` passes `unlockedCostumes` prop → `GameCanvas.tsx` mirrors it to `unlockedCostumesRef` (avoids stale closures in the render loop, same pattern as `unlockedFishRef`/`unlockedPetsRef`) → passed into `spawnFish`/`getWeightedFishType` in `utils/spawning/fish.ts`, which checks each fish ID against the `COSTUME_UNLOCK_FISH` map.
+Since unlocking is ownership-based (costume purchased) rather than encounter-based (fish previously caught), there's no chicken-and-egg problem — unlike Ghost Fish had before the fix above.
+Note: unlocking only affects _future_ spawns going forward — it is not retroactively applied to save files, but since the check runs on every spawn tick, a player who already owns the costume sees the fish start appearing on their very next spawn cycle.
 - **Day/Night Promo Jump**: `night` and `day` promo codes use a standalone `useState<{ hour, requestedAt }>` (`jumpToGameHour`) in `App.tsx` that is NOT part of `GameState` — so it is never written to `localStorage`. `GameCanvas` applies the jump once (checked via `lastAppliedJumpRef`) then resumes normal ticking.
 This prevents the hour from being frozen or re-applied on session reload.
 - **Ghost Boat**: Flying Dutchman only spawns after Kraken purchase.
 Features fade effect (opacity 0.0-1.0) and glowing green lanterns
 - **Trash Suppression**: Mystery Bag creates 20s period where trash doesn't spawn (separate from Super Bait)